 Stuffed Onion Slices on a Plank

-This is a fantastic and easy recipe for stuffed onions on the grill.
-Instead of using a whole onion, they are sliced, placed on to a grilling plank, and topped with a delectable blue cheese filling.
-They make a great appetizer, side dish, and even served in burgers.
+This is a fantastic and easy recipe for stuffed onions cooked right on the grill.
+Instead of using a whole onion, these are sliced, placed on to a plank, and topped with a delectable blue cheese filling.
+These stuffed onion slices make one heck of an appetizer, side dish, or burger topper.Print Pin

 Servings: 6 People